pcitnet/devon/content/posts/colebrookebells-history.md

 makes us wonder whether this may have been the same site as Penningtons casting place.

-**The present 4th at Colebrooke, showing Pennington’s name and the coin impresses. **
+**The present 4th at Colebrooke showing Penningtons name and the coin impresses.**

 Thomas Pennington opened his foundry in about 1625, so the Colebrooke bells were quite early examples of his work on this site.
 Before this,